 Branaplam, previously known as LMI070, is an oral drug that works in a similar way as Spinraza: it repairs the SMN2 gene so as it starts producing good amounts of the SMN protein.
 It is being developed by Novartis and as of autumn 2017 is in a Phase-2 trial in a few European countries while further trials are in preparation.

-RG7916 is an oral drug with similar properties and mode of action as Branaplam, except that it is taken daily.
+Risdiplam, previously known as RG7916, an oral drug with similar properties and mode of action as Branaplam, except that it is taken daily.
 It is being developed by a consortium consisting of Roche, PTC Therapeutics and SMA Foundation.
-Currently, pivotal clinical trials of RG7916 have started across the world and are expected to be completed by 2019.
+Currently, phase II-III clinical trials of RG7916 are under way and are expected to be completed by 2020.

 Olesoxime is an oral drug that aims to protect motor neurons faced with low levels of SMN protein.
 It was discovered by a French company called Trophos and funded through the French patient organisation AFM.
 It held promise in a large clinical trial.
-Currently it is being developed by Roche, although the work recently slowed down.
+Its development was ended in 2018 due to technological hurdles and difficulties in carrying out a phase 3 trial that would show a better efficacy than Spinraza.

 Off-label uses of approved medicines